 Who cares that those tasked with responsibility are failing to hold up their end of the deal?

 In a country where caring has become such a luxury, all we can do is keep caring no matter how many times we feel broken or hopeless.

-And that’s all we can hold onto, that there will be more and more people out there will wake up to the realisation that not caring is what is tearing us all apart.
+Moreover, that is all we can hold onto, that there will be more and more people out there who will wake up to the realisation that not caring is what is tearing us all apart.

 So, I care.
 And will keep caring.
 The question is: Do you?